-The expert team advises to install a formal policy at the end of each academic year to revise the programme according to the data of quality assurance and according to necessary updates for the relevance of courses (content), to evaluate coherence and integration (knowledge, skills, competences) horizontal and vertical by defining necessary prerequisites for all courses and to evaluate alignment of learning outcomes, assessment and teaching and learning outcomes for each course and with programme level.
-Define per semester the evolution in competences of the programme in order to inform students about their growth in competences over the traject of learning in a way students can use the feedback in better learning and to give them opportunity to take more responsibility for their own learning path.
+The expert team advises to install a formal policy at the end of each academic year, not at the beginning because than there is not enough time for incorporating adjustments to revise the programme according to the necessary updates for the relevance of courses (content), to evaluate coherence and integration (knowledge, skills, competences) horizontal and vertical by defining necessary prerequisites for the most important courses and to evaluate alignment of learning outcomes, assessment and teaching and learning outcomes for each course and with programme level.
+Define per semester the evolution in competences of the programme in order to inform students about their growth in competences over the trajectory of learning in a way students can use the feedback in better learning and to give them opportunity to take more responsibility for their own learning path.